CODE OF PRACTICE

 Requests for a replacement qualification or statement of attainment (within the 30-year period) are to be made directly to CEO who will coordinate the administration officer to provide record to the students.

 All Students must be aware that they required providing their photo identities such as RMS Photo ID, Drivers licence or Passport.
 The name on the ID must match the name on our records otherwise we will not be able to process your request.

 Vigil Training College charges for replacement of Statement of Attainments or Qualification, should a replacement certificate be required, the Employer or the Student will be charged $35.
-The replacement will be issued within 14 working days of receipt of written request
+The replacement will be issued within 14 working days of receipt of a written request

 Students Complaints and Appeals Process